knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 - **==** : Equal to.
   - 7 == 7 is a true statement because both sides of the operator have the same value.
   - 5 == 8 is a false statement because 5 is not equal to 8.
+- **<=** : Less than or equal to.
+  - 4 <= 5 is a true statement because 4 is less than 5.
+  - 7 <= 7 is also a true statement because both numbers are equal.
+  - 9 <= 6 is a false statement because 9 is not less than nor equal to 6.
+- **>=** : Greater than or equal to.
+  - 6 >= 3 is a true statement because 6 is greater than 3.
+  - 8 >= 8 is also a true statement because both numbers are equal.
+  - 4 >= 10 is a false statement because 4 is neither greater than nor equal to 10.

 > Note: We use "==" to check for equality in most programming languages instead of "=".
 The reason for this will become clearer later when you dive into actual coding.
 For now, remember to use "==" when making comparisons.